quis/pdf2indexedCMYK/README.md

 Uses a dictionary to translate RGB values in order to allow manually "specify" a simple color profile.

-Useful for keeping common CMYK values for printing while having only RGB capable vector graphics tools (like Powerpoint, Inkscape, ...).
+Useful for keeping common CMYK values for printing with tools that only output in RGB.

 NOTES:
 * Does not work with Images